xzhugeucsd/cse15l-lab-reports/lab-report-2.md

     The bug: The program is reassigning the values in the input array based on values from the returned array, that is uninitialized.
 ![](https://github.com/xzhugeucsd/cse15l-lab-reports/blob/main/lab3/Array%20Fixed%20Code.png)

+    The connection between the symptom and the bug is the output is printing an uninitialized array not the expected result.

 **List Method**: